DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/concurrent-unordered-map-class.md

 ### <a name="parameters"></a>Parâmetros
  `_Iterator`
- O tipo de iterador usado para inserção.
+ O tipo do iterador usado para a inserção.

  `V`
  O tipo do valor inserido no mapa.